asadiceccarelli/eu-wholesale-analysis/README.md

   <img src='figures/1-hour-rev.jpeg' width='1000'>
 </p>

-> Fig 2.2: Revenue for a 1 hour battery in 2022 with preset flow times
+> Fig 2.2: Revenue for a 1 hour battery in 2022 with preset flow times.

 This figure can almost be thought of as a minimum revenue, as requires very little anlysis prior to setting the times and involves no efforts to varying the flow times depending on external factors, such as seasonal and weekend differences.
 With a simple forecasting model adjusting for various other exogenous factors, the revenue will be greater.